Tracy Morley, Executive Director

 Staff members are at least 17 years of age, but typically older university students.
 They hold a current Bronze Cross or National Lifeguard in lifesaving (or equivalent) and a Standard First Aid/CPR certification.
 Staff are also encouraged to complete the Wilderness First Aid (Basic) course.
 Our staff are trained to offer support with personal care routines as ‘caregivers’, but are not medical or health professionals.
 Camp Awakening staff are also expected to have relevant experience camping, canoe-tripping, and working with youth with physical disabilities.

-Youth Leadership Development Retreat (aka’YLD’) Staff are typically volunteers 25 years of age or older, most of whom have previous experience working at, or attending, Camp Awakening summer camp programs.
-YLD Staff are responsible for the safe, day-to-day delivery of the adapted, accessible and inclusive Retreat, including supervision, activity instruction, and personal care support of participants.
+Staff for the Leaders-in-Training (LIT) and Adult Camp programs are typically volunteers 21 years of age or older, most of whom have previous experience working at, or attending, Camp Awakening summer camp programs.
+Staff are responsible for the safe, day-to-day delivery of the adapted, accessible and inclusive LIT and Adult Camp programs, including supervision, activity instruction, and personal care support of participants.